Skip to content

 Predict a 20m path from your grid:

-ionis-validate predict --tx-grid FN20 --rx-grid IO91 --band 20m --sfi 150 --kp 2 --hour 14 --month 6
+ionis-validate predict --tx-grid FN20 --rx-grid IO91 --band 20m --sfi 150 --kp 2 --hour 14 --month 6 --day-of-year 172

 ionis-validate predict \